twilson63/fakerize/readme.md

 # Fakerize

-The purpose of this project is to de-identify any sensitive data in a database, but still render it useful for creating and deploying a demo system.
+A CLI that allows you to de-identify data in your database.

+    gem install fakerize
+    # create a config file
+    # run
+    fakerize database:convert mysql://user@localhost/mydb myconfig.yml

+## Why

+We needed a way to quickly generate a demo system that has some real data, but in a way that provided a complete de-identification of people in our database.
+We wanted to make the process extensible and re-usable so that we can use for our future data stores.

-## Input
+## Config File

-The input is a simple yaml config file that contians a list of tables within each table a list of fields to fakerize, then on each field it contains the Faker Class and Method that needs to be called.
+Using a yaml config file that contians a list of tables within each table a list of fields to fakerize, then on each field it contains the Faker Class and Method that needs to be called.

+Here is an example:

+    ---
     models:
       -
         :name: :patients